Facial Accident Care – Mandibular Fracture

 wedding-smile-makeover-cover

-Before the ‘Big New Day, it is imperative that the new age bride and groom take care to look their best.
+Before the ‘Big New Day, the new age bride and groom must take care to look their best.
 It is your wedding clothes trial and after multiple visits, a bunch of fabrics and finally you face the mirror looking like a charming Prince/Princess.
-To your dismay, a stunning back at you is a black hole in your yellow looking teeth, a well-defined contrast with your beautiful pearl white wedding costume.
-So if you are a bride/groom to be, your trial date should not be the day you realize your smile must shine to the occasion you are preparing for!!
+To your dismay, a stunning back at you is a black hole in your yellow-looking teeth, a well-defined contrast with your beautiful pearl-white wedding costume.
+So if you are a bride/groom-to-be, your trial date should not be the day you realize your smile must shine to the occasion you are preparing for!!

 Here are some to-do lists, if you are conscious of the way you look for your wedding.
 Some consecutive dental treatments can take longer than a few weeks.
 Be sure that you get that desired smile within the time frame you have.